IdaLitzelTU/csfep-3s-framework/README.md

 # CSFEP - 3S FRAMEWORK
 ##### (Climate Smart Forest Economy Program)

-This repo uses fast api and poetry as the dependency management tool.
+This repo uses FastAPI and poetry as the dependency management tool.

 ## Installations
 All dependencies are stored in the requirements.txt file.
 To install run: